mihir-m-gandhi/Disease-Prediction-from-Symptoms/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 <h4>A data mining application to predict disease using symptom data i.e. <strong>Prognosis</strong>.
-To develop this application, we use the <strong>Columbia University dataset</strong> and build a model using both Multinomial Naive-Bayes and Decision Tree Algorithms to predict the disease given the symptoms observed in a person.</h4>
+To develop this application, we use the <strong>Columbia University dataset</strong> and build a model using both Multinomial Naive-Bayes and Decision Tree Algorithm to predict the disease given the symptoms observed in a person.</h4>

 </div>